When I was planning my first trip to Portugal, I knew I wanted to focus on the country's two major cities: Lisbon and Porto.

 For most of these restaurants, you'll definitely want to make reservations in advance.
-I lucked out and managed to score a spot at the bar at Tapabento without a reservation one evening, but don't count on that happening!
+I lucked out and managed to score a spot at the bar at Tapabento without a reservation one evening (bonus of traveling solo!), but don't count on that happening!

 Things to do in Porto: Drink all the wine